vpspeech/summerschool2024/index.md

 speech recognition, speaker diarization, speech enhancement, audio steganography), while the last two lecture days focus on XYZ.-->

-<p align="justify"> The course is intended as a brief introduction to machine learning techniques and their application to selected speech applications.
+The course is intended as a brief introduction to machine learning techniques and their application to selected speech applications.
 We focus in particular to <span style="color:indigo">**speaker and language recognition, speech recognition, text-to-speech, voice anti-spoofing, and will briefly touch upon other miscellaneous topics**</span>.
 The course will involve lectures, practicals / computer exercises, and learning diary.
 While no formal pre-requirements are set, sufficient programming knowledge and certain level of mathematics/statistics (linear algebra and probability theory) will be helpful for the maximum benefit of the participant.
-The foreseen programming tools in the 2024 course edition include Python, Numpy, PyTorch, and Google Colab. </p>
+The foreseen programming tools in the 2024 course edition include Python, Numpy, PyTorch, and Google Colab.

 ## <span style="color:green">**General Course Information**</span>